Zunairviqar/MS-Longitudinal-Analysis/README.md

 A Sample Prepared Dataset for the training can be found here: https://drive.google.com/drive/folders/19SavtEGMwiEvUtkAUeG8ie2xrSm18Hcv?usp=share_link

+The advisors for the project were David Melcher, Djellel Difallah and Osama Abdullah.

 If you have queries regarding the project, feel free to contact mzv205@nyu.edu!